 Both the motor and the fan are affected by this legislation.

 Where a motor is used on its own, it should comply with the efficiency standards under the Directive, with the first legislation implemented June 16th 2011, where motors cannot be less efficient than the IE2 level efficiency.
+And, from January 2015 motors exceeding 7.5kW must be IE3 or IE2 supplied with a Variable Speed Drive.

 With fans, under the ErP Directive set out for 2013, this is pertinent to the complete fan impeller and motor arrangement, whether this be an external rotor motor assembly, where the motor is an integral part of the fan, or a separate impeller and motor arrangement, whereby the fan is driven either by a shaft or drive belt mechanism.